Extremal entanglement witnesses: Optimal and extremal witnesses

-\begin{proof} We have to prove the ``only if'' part, and we reason like in the proofs of Theorem~\ref{thm:zerosspan2} and Theorem~\ref{thm:extremecondI}.
-If the zeros do not span the Hilbert space, there exists a vector $\psi$ orthogonal to all zeros, and we define $\Omega_1=\psi\psi^{\dag}$.
+\textit{Hence, by Theorem~\ref{thm:zerosnospan2}, if $\Omega$ is nondecomposable optimal it is nondecomposable.} \end{theorem} \begin{proof} We have to prove the ``only if'' part, and we reason like in the proofs of Theorem~\ref{thm:zerosspan2} and Theorem~\ref{thm:extremecondI}.
+If the zeros do not span the Hilbert space, there exists a vector $\psi$ orthogonal to all zeros, and we define $\Omega_1=\psi\psi^{\dagger}$.
 Then the zeros of $\Omega_1$ include the zeros of $\Omega$, and we know that $\Omega_1\neq\Omega$ because $\Omega$ is quadratic and $\Omega_1$ is quartic.
 The line segment from $\Omega_1$ to $\Omega$ consists of witnesses having exactly the same zeros and Hessian zeros as $\Omega$ ($\Omega$ has no Hessian zeros since it is quadratic).
-By Theorem~\ref{thm:witzerosHessianII} this line segment can be prolonged within $\Sud$ so that it gets $\Omega$ as an interior point.
+By Theorem~\ref{thm:witzerosHessianII} this line segment can be prolonged within $\mathcal{S}_1^{\circ}$ so that it gets $\Omega$ as an interior point.
 Hence $\Omega$ is neither optimal nor nondecomposable optimal.

 If the partially conjugated zeros do not span the Hilbert space, then there exists a vector $\eta$ orthogonal to all the partially conjugated zeros.
-Now we define $\Omega_1=(\eta\eta^{\dag})\pt$, and use it in the same way as a counterexample to prove that $\Omega$ is not nondecomposable optimal. \end{proof}
+Now we define $\Omega_1=(\eta\eta^{\dagger})^P\!$, and use it in the same way as a counterexample to prove that $\Omega$ is not nondecomposable optimal. \end{proof}

-In dimensions $3\times 3$ and $2\times\n_\B$, a witness $\Omega$ with doubly spanning zeros will generically be extremal, according to Table~\ref{tbl:constraints}.
-We expect, however, that the construction described in Subsection~\ref{sec:nongeneric} will lead to nongeneric counterexamples in these dimensions (although we have not checked this explicitly).
-We state the following theorem.
+It is known that the equivalence between optimality and the spanning property holds also in the case of decomposable witnesses in $2\times N_b$ dimensions.
+Augusiak, Tura and Lewenstein proved the following result~\cite{Aug2011A}